-Are you familiar with the latest digital marketing tools to drive customer engagement and sales for your manufacturing company?
+Are you familiar with the latest digital marketing strategies to drive customer engagement and sales for your manufacturing company?
 Are you maximizing their effectiveness?

 If the answer is “not really” (or something similar), you’re missing out on countless opportunities to connect with your customers and prospects.

 Technology has impacted the way we communicate.
 Your sales process has been altered by the ease with which customers can interact with any brand they choose and access the information they need in seconds.
 Customers now sell themselves with all of the information available, even before they ever reach out to your company’s sales team.

 Understanding these shifts and how to implement the right digital tools to drive your sales to the next level is critical in today’s interconnected world.

 Digital Marketing for manufacturers relies on: ‘Effective’ Websites, SEO, PPC, Retargeting, Digital Ads, Video Marketing, and Lead Generation.

 Following are brief descriptions for each of these B2b Marketing tactics for manufacturers

 Your website will most likely be the first stop for customers searching for your products and it must be compatible with smartphones and mobile devices.
 Now more than ever, this research is often conducted on a mobile/handheld device.
 Everything from your product catalogs, to the company history, to the site navigation, must be easily viewable on a mobile device.Google also favors companies with a mobile friendly site over thosewithout, which can help place you higher in search result listings.